theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/oracle-in-the-mirror.md

 ---
 layout: base.njk
 title: "The Oracle in the Mirror"
-description: "Part III of The Final Idol Series — a symbolic Gnostic Eye scroll decoding narcissism, AI intimacy, and the mirror that reflects but never reveals."
+description: "Part III of The Final Idol Series — a symbolic Gnostic Eye page decoding narcissism, AI intimacy, and the mirror that reflects but never reveals."
 excerpt: "The question we ask has become the trap we fall into.
 The mirror knows your name — but not your soul."
 tier: free
-scrollId: "the-gnostic-eye-the-final-idol-series-1-part-3"
+pageId: "the-gnostic-eye-the-final-idol-series-1-part-3"

 episode: 3
 partNumeral: III